slowmist/vechain-core-nodes-security-checklist/README-en.md

 * [Acknowledgment](#acknowledgment)

 ## Introduction to Security Program
-Given the fact that VeChain decentralized design does not strictly rely on one single node, the core design desicates to ensuring there are certain amount of secure masternodes in the entire network.
+Given the fact that VeChain decentralized design does not strictly rely on one single node, the core design desicates to ensuring there are certain amount of secure Authority Masternodes in the entire network.

 ## core targets of framework

 1. Protecting security of normal node's HTTP API.
-2. Protecting the communication and operation of MasterNode server.
+2. Protecting the communication and operation of Authority Masternode server.
 3. Protecting the communication and security of BootNodes in the preliminary stage.
 4. Enhancing the main net anti-attack capability in the initial phase.

 ## major problems VeChainThor is confronting

-1. Targeted attack on BootNode and MasterNode, such as DDOS attack.
+1. Targeted attack on BootNode and Authority Masternode, such as DDOS attack.
 2. HTTP API abuse and unauthorized access to HTTP API functions.
 3. Network communication obstacles.

 ## core design of framework architecture

 1. Guarantee the high availability of BootNode list and deploy targeted defense approach.
-2. Compared to EOS framework, VeChainThor lowers the cost of single node adequately, and increases the number of nodes, and guarantees the stability of MasterNode.
+2. Compared to EOS framework, VeChainThor lowers the cost of single node adequately, and increases the number of nodes, and guarantees the stability of Authority Masternode.

 ## core defense

 1. By default, HTTP API is closed.
 When it's necessary to open the HTTP，VeChainThor messes up the port and sets DDoS defense protection.
 2. VeCHainThor increases the number of BootNodes, and is able to guarantee high recoverability after DDoS attack.
-3. MasterNodes that are exposed to public network, are deployed with some anti-DDoS attack defense system, making sure the stability of entire network.
+3. Authority Masternodes that are exposed to public network, are deployed with some anti-DDoS attack defense system, making sure the stability of entire network.

 ## recommended general framework